dfgordon/Realm/README.md

 Story elements are filled in by way of the monologue system.
 The wiki and documentation are complete.

 The only change in the artwork is a tiny patch to Mordock's face, which had a color bit conflict that looked quite bad on a modern screen.
 The sprites are all exactly as they were found, except that I decided to make special denizens differ from ordinary ones by a single pixel.
 Maps are unchanged except for correcting a bad nibble in one dungeon which led to a crash under certain circumstances.

-Finally, game mechanics are changed only in certain selection interfaces, and in balancing of spells and weapons.
+Game mechanics are changed only in interface details, and in balancing of spells and weapons.
+The main interface improvement is automatic combat-resolution.